arsh248/RAG_Apple_vision_pro_-DeepSolv_assigment-/README.md

 ## Usage

 1. Ensure you have your `.env` file with the necessary API keys.
-2. Place your PDF documents in the `./knowledge_base` directory.
-3. Run the Streamlit app:
+2. Run the Streamlit app:

     ```bash
     streamlit run app.py
     ```

-4. Open the provided URL in your web browser to access the chatbot.
+3. Open the provided URL in your web browser to access the chatbot.

 ## Code Explanation